 This streamlined approach to project delivery reduces miscommunications while protecting the client’s investment in design.

 Construction Administration Phase

 Would you like the construction of your project to turn-out as you designed it?
 Who wouldn’t?

-Traditionally, the Architect provides Bidding + Construction Administration (CA) Services during the bid/construction phases.
+Traditionally, the Architect provides Bidding + Construction Administration (CA) Services during the bidding/construction phases.
 It is important that the Architect be available during the course of construction to ensure that the construction meets the intent expressed in the Construction Documents (ie, protecting the interests of the Owner).
-Some Architect CA tasks may include the following:
+Some Architect CA-Construction Administration tasks may include the following: